 Your oral surgery recovery is of serious importance to the outcomes you and your dentists have discussed.
 Avoid smoking or drinking alcohol immediately after the surgery.
 This can slow down your healing process.
 If you’re in any discomfort from swelling, use an ice pack to lessen the irritation.
 Rather than brushing your teeth, rinse your mouth with saline water every few hours to kill off any bacteria.

 Be patient with yourself.
 Depending on the type of oral surgery you underwent, restoring health can range from 48 hours to 1 month.
 Ensure you follow up with your dentist as instructed.

 Some Good Foods to Eat After Oral Surgery: Glendale Dentist

 It is better to have soft foods at room temperature.
 This is surely ideal to eat after oral surgery.
 Sidestep consuming anything through a straw and don’t eat any solid, crispy, or any chewy foods.

 Oral surgeries are normal and can range from simple to complex.
 It’s imperative to be organized to properly manage your recovery.
 Set up your retrieval space for the best possible comfort.
 Give yourself a minimum of 2 days to settle before you get back to your normal schedule.
 Regularly rinse your mouth with saline water.

 Glendale Oral Surgery

-To put in simple words, when a dentist mentions “oral surgery,” many patients get panic.
-The patient at times thinks that there is something extremely wrong with them that they are going to be undergoing a risky, throbbing, and expensive procedure.
+To put it in simple words, when a dentist mentions “oral surgery,” many patients get panic.
+The patient at times thinks that there is something extremely wrong with them and that they are going to be undergoing a risky, throbbing, and expensive procedure.

 If you think you need oral surgery, we at Smile Makeover of LA recommend you have a consultation with one of our professional dentists who can evaluate your condition and can suggest you the best option.
 Call us at 818-578-2334 to fix an appointment with Dr. Sahakyan.